 - Make workplace learning a priority.
-This may mean rescheduling other activities. - Help prepare your young person's clothing (e.g. enclosed footwear, business attire) and other requirements for the placement. - Help your young person to find out more about Work Health and Safety legislation and make sure they know and understand what it means while they are at work. - Make sure your young person has safe travel arrangements to and from work. - Check your young person has the information they will need on the first day (starting time, address and contact person) including their completed Student Contact Card. - Confirm your young person's meal arrangements.
-They may need to take food with them. - Explain to your young person that their safety and wellbeing is very important during the placement.
+This may mean rescheduling other activities. - Help prepare your student's clothing (e.g. enclosed footwear, business attire) and other requirements for the placement. - Help your student to find out more about Work Health and Safety legislation and make sure they know and understand what it means while they are at work. - Make sure your student has safe travel arrangements to and from work. - Check your student has the information they will need on the first day (starting time, address and contact person) including their completed Student Contact Card. - Confirm your student's meal arrangements.
+They may need to take food with them. - Explain to your student that their safety and wellbeing is very important during the placement.
 If they feel unsafe they should report the issue immediately to their school or EVET provider.